 The fund was called the Petroleum Fund until 2006 when it was renamed the Government Pension Fund Global.
 The change highlighted the fund’s role in saving government revenue to finance an expected increase in future public pension costs.
 Despite its name, the fund has no formal pension liabilities.
 No political decision has been made as to when the fund may be used to cover future pension costs.

 Fiscal policy tool

 The fund is an integrated part of the government’s annual budget.
 Its capital inflow consists of all government petroleum revenue, net financial transactions related to petroleum activities, net of what is spent to balance the state’s non-oil budget deficit.

 This means the fund is fully integrated with the state budget and that net allocations to the fund reflect the total budget surplus, including petroleum revenue.
 Fiscal policy is based on the guideline that over time the structural, non-oil budget deficit shall correspond to the real return on the fund, estimated at 4 percent.
-The so-called spending rule that no more than 4 percent of the fund’s return should over time be spent on the annual national budget was first established in 2001.
+The so-called spending rule, stating that no more than 4 percent of the fund over time should be spent on the annual national budget, was first established in 2001.